wp-plugins/get-custom-field-values/readme.txt

 * `c2c_get_random_post_custom()` : set the "Post ID" field to the ID of the post you want to reference, check "Pick random value?", and set other values as desired.
 * `c2c_get_recent_custom()` : leave "Post ID" blank and set other values as desired.

+= Why can't I see the widget or shortcode builder as mentioned in the features listing? =

+Those features are only available if you are running WordPress 2.8 or later.

 == Screenshots ==

 1. Screenshot of the plugin's widget configuration.
 1. Screenshot of the plugin's shortcode builder.

 == Changelog ==

+= 3.0.1 =
+* Added additional check to prevent error when running under WP older than 2.8

 = 3.0 =
 * Added widget support (widgetized the plugin)